-Sorting between both types of innovation is instrumental as both activities can impose different externalities on neighboring firms.
+Sorting between both types of innovation is instrumental as both activities can impose different externalities on the performance and collateral value of neighboring firms.
 On the one hand, by offering a novel green alternative, product innovation can radically disrupt performance of incumbent brown market rivals thereby driving up their probabilities of default.
 On the other hand, by greening current production facilities, process innovation can lower marketability of environmental unfriendly assets owned by other firms thereby driving down the value of the collateral pledged to banks.

-From the PATSTAT database we extract individual CCMT patent applications to which we apply text analytic procedures on the the patent title, abstract and list of patent claims.
+From the PATSTAT database we extract individual CCMT patent applications.
+In order to classify between process and product innovation, we apply text analytic procedures on the the patent title, abstract and list of patent claims.
 The latter is an exhaustive list which defines exactly what is claimed by the invention and what is sought to be protected.
 For instance, an individual claim could read "[1] A device for treating wastewater...".
 In practice, we text-mine each individual claim, abstract and title for keywords known to be associated with either process or product innovations and subsequently aggregate the incidence up to the patent level.
 We rely on a validated dictionary prepared by Banholzer et al. (2019).
-Relevant details are provided in Appendix A.22 In our baseline estimates, a firm is tagged as a process innovator (Green process innovator{i}=1) if it has patented at least one green process innovation.
-A firm is tagged as a product innovator (Green product innovator{i}=1) if it has patented at least one green process innovation.
+Relevant details are provided in Appendix A.22 In our baseline estimates, a firm is tagged as a process innovator (Green process innovator innovator i if it has patented at least one green process innovation.
+A firm is tagged as a product innovator (Green product innovator i if it has not patented any green process innovation.
 We consider time-variant alternatives in additional results.